How to spend a weekend in Rye, East Sussex

 A day trip to Dungeness

-Just 13 miles east of Rye, Dungeness in Kent is another great day trip from Rye.
+Just 13 miles east of Rye, Dungeness in Kent makes for another fantastic day trip.

 Explore Bodiam Castle

-History lovers will love a visit the medieval Bodiam Castle.
-This 14th century medieval castle was built to defend the area from French invasion.
+History enthusiasts will love a visit to Bodiam Castle, a stunning 14th-century fortress built to defend the area from French invasions during the Hundred Years’ War.

 A day out in Hastings

-Alternatively take one of the funicular railways up to the two hills to see the castles, Smugglers Adventure or Hastings Country Park.
-Hastings has plenty of attractions for visitors of all ages.
+Alternatively take one of the funicular railways up to the two hills to visit Hastings Castle, enjoy Smugglers Adventure or explore Hastings Country Park.
+With so many attractions, Hastings is perfect for visitors of all ages.

 Planning your weekend in Rye